- Netflix is a popular online streaming service that is used by millions of users around the world.

 Before closing your existing browser download a new one.
 Our suggestion is to go with Opera Browser.

 Why Opera?
 Because it is a privacy-focused browser that comes packed with great features for users.

 It’s a neat way to group tabs together that have something in common.
 Less clutter, more productivity.

 It also comes with a built-in ad blocker and free VPN.
 These are only a couple of reasons to love this browser.

-2. Sign in on another device
+Sign in on another device

-- Make sure that you sign out of Netflix and sign in again if your account is already logged in that device as well.
+- Make sure that you sign out of Netflix and sign in again if your account is already logged on that device as well

-- The issue might be from the Netflix service if you see an error stating “we are currently unable to connect your account to the Netflix service
+- The issue might be from the Netflix service if you see an error stating we are currently unable to connect your account to the Netflix service

 You can try out these troubleshooting solutions if the error message does not appear on your screen.